What is LiDAR?

 • a laser scanner that emits rapid pulses of near-infrared laser light

-• a processor for calculating the time and distance and for building the resultant dataset, called a LiDAR point cloud.
+• a processor for calculating the time and distance and for building the resultant data set, called a LiDAR point cloud.

-LiDAR Measurement
+LiDAR measurement

 The LiDAR instrument emits pulsed laser light into the environment.
 These pulses, traveling at the speed of light, bounce off surrounding objects and return to the LiDAR sensor.
-The sensor measures the time that it took for each pulse to return and calculates the distance it traveled.
-Because the speed of laser light is constant, this “time of flight” can be used to calculate very precise distances.
+The sensor measures the time that it took for each pulse to return and calculates the distance that it traveled.
+Because the speed of laser light is constant, this “time of flight” can be used to calculate precise distances.

-By repeating the process and sending out laser pulses across a larger area, time-of-flight measurements can be collected on billions of individual points and processed in real time into what is known as a LiDAR point clou
+By repeating the process and sending out laser pulses across a larger area, time-of-flight measurements can be collected on billions of individual points and processed in real time into what is known as a LiDAR point cloud.

 Types of LiDAR